-I’ve worked with Barney before when he was just 16 weeks old so his owner was already familiar with the Herbal Choices methodology and I have his vet’s permission to work with herbs.
+I’ve worked with Barney before when he was just 16 weeks old so his owner was already familiar with the herbal self-selection methodology and I have his vet’s permission to work with herbs.
 This meant that I could prepare a few of the key essential oils, frequently chosen by other animals for grief and sadness, for him to work with.
 That afternoon I posted him a package of inhaler sticks, each infused with one essential oil.

 I’ll let his owner explain what happened when she opened the parcel…

 He tentatively sniffed the angelica.
 Then paid attention to the others.
 He double checked then took the stick with frankincense to his bed and snuggled with it for around 30 minutes.

 In his own time he got up and did zoomies round the room for the first time since Heidi was first taken ill, so probably a week.
 He had a couple more sniffs then jumped up on the sofa and went to sleep.”